 Baby Latches Incorrectly

-You may experience breast engorgement if your baby isn’t latching on correctly.
+Another reason you may experience breast engorgement is if your baby isn’t latching on correctly.
 If the newborn doesn’t latch properly, then they will find it difficult to drink the milk that they need, thus leaving your breasts still full with the milk they should have drank.
-You can ask your midwife or health visitor for help and support with latching on.
+I would always recommended speaking to your midwife or health visitor for help and support with latching your little one on.
 It may be a case that your baby has tongue-tie, but this can be explored with your professional healthcare worker.

 Clogged Milk Ducts

 Blocked ducts will feel like small, knot-like, little lumps in your breasts.
 They are the result of a milk duct not draining of milk properly.
-They may feel sore and tender.
+They may feel sore and tender to touch.
 You can gently massage these and your breast tissue to encourage blood flow and expel any excess milk that may be blocked.

 Mastitis